Pirmayr/Run2/Commands.md

 #### hastype

-tests if the specified object has the given type
+tests if an object has the given type

 * object: object
 * name: name of the type